top of page

 Do you take insurance?

-At this time, I don't take insurance, but if you have out of network coverage for nutrition counseling, I can send you a receipt (a superbill) so that you can seek reimbursement.
+I currently accept Aetna insurance.
+Otherwise, if you have out of network coverage for nutrition counseling, I can send you a receipt (a superbill) so that you can seek reimbursement.

 If you're unsure about your coverage, I recommend calling your insurance company and asking if they cover the CPT codes 97802 and 97803 for out of network nutrition services.